tlswg/tls13-spec/draft-ietf-tls-tls13.md

 first offered identity.
 If any other value is returned, the client MUST generate a fatal "unknown_psk_identity" alert and close the connection.

-Note that, although 0-RTT data is encrypted with the first PSK identity, the server may fall back to 1-RTT and select a different PSK identity if multiple are offered.
+Note that although 0-RTT data is encrypted with the first PSK identity, the server may fall back to 1-RTT and select a different PSK identity if multiple are offered.